An Analysis of Socialbots Activity and Influence in Modern Japanese Social Media: Evaluation and Discussion

 We checked the number and percentage of socialbot accounts that tweeted about funerals, and found that 170,533 accounts, or 17.4 percent of the total 980,714 accounts, were socialbots.
 Socialbot tweets accounted for 6,414,556 out of 21,343,117 tweets, or 30.1 percent.
 The relationship between tweet accounts and retweet accounts was visualized using a heat map, as shown in Figure\ref{fig:k_h}, and it was confirmed that humans retweeted tweets from socialbots in retweeting.

 The accounts that were retweeted (19,648 socialbot accounts and 112,312 human accounts) were organized as shown in table\ref{tab:k_account}, and it was found that the proportion of accounts with profile images and self-introductions was high for socialbots, and there was no significant difference between socialbot accounts and human accounts.
 The results show that there is no significant difference between socialbot accounts and human accounts.
 The absence of any authenticated accounts for both socialbot and human accounts may be due to the fact that Twitter had removed all authenticated accounts simultaneously in April 2023, the month in which the account analysis was conducted.
+Although there were 23 accounts with more than one million followers among the retweeted socialbots, most of these counts were related to major domestic and foreign media, and there were no accounts that were clearly considered socialbots.